chamibuddhika/chamibuddhika.github.io/_posts/2020-7-27-dgemm-top-down.md

 Top Down in a previous article which also contains many good references on how to get started with it.
 The idea here is to illustrate how we can use this method to drive optimizations, using matrix multiplication as a case study.
-Beating existing highly tuned `dgemm` kernels is a non goal for this article.
+Beating existing highly tuned `gemm` kernels is a non goal for this article.

 ## Setup